open-sauced/docs/docs/welcome/key-metrics-guide.md

 [Repositories as a Dataset](../glossary/#repository-insights) refers to viewing repositories as complete and indepth information sources.
 It suggests holistically treating repositories by considering GitHub discussions, issues, and general activity and considering the history of entire repositories.

-In the context of AI and its role in aiding developers, treating Repositories as a dataset helps train more context-aware AI models and makes this information more accessible to all.
+In the context of AI and its role in aiding developers, treating Repositories as a dataset helps train more context-aware AI models and makes this information more accessible.

 This is helpful, as having more context around a repository you want to contribute to can make the process of contributing and onboarding much smoother.